homan-uppu/writing/2-Essays/Winners take all.md

 In a hit driven world there is no middle class: those that aren't one of the best will no longer be able to contribute to the economy.

 In theory everyone can be the best at something unique to them that the world values, but in practice this is very difficult to achieve, and even if we do, it will take a very long time.
-Even then, there will be individuals who's unique strengths and tendencies won't be valued by the world and they will not be able to contribute to the economy.
+Even then, there will be individuals who's unique strengths and explorations won't be valued by the world no matter how good they are.

-We needed a universal basic income yesterday and it needs to grow in proportion to leverage.
+Therefore, we need a universal basic income - (we actually needed it yesterday!) - and it needs to grow in proportion to leverage.
 Like with other things that change exponentially, we're too slow to act, and we suck at cooperating until shit hits the fan.

-A basic income will never "feel enough", or if it does, the feeling is fleeting.
-The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income cannot enable you to have immediately, and such breakthroughs will happen more frequently than ever before.
+A basic income will never "feel enough", or if it does, the feeling will be fleeting.
+The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income will not suffice to afford immediately, and such breakthroughs will happen more frequently than ever before.
 By relying on a basic income you will perpetually want things out of your reach that you will consider to be basic necessities.

+A basic income will never be so high that the outcomes of the best will be anywhere close the outcomes of most because such a distribution does not maximize GDP growth.

+"Winners take all" applies to the global economy as well.
+Countries that fail to compete on GDP will be subjected to a modern version of colonialism: they will require help from winners, and that help with come with conditions that will force them to be more like the winners.
+Their basic income will fall to what optimizes GDP growth, and their unique culture will be engulfed by the cultures of winners.
+Countries, in order to survive, will compete on GDP and won't raise basic income so high that it kills their chances of winning.

+You shouldn't rely on a basic income to get what you want - it's only a launching pad to be the best at something.

 ---

 The only way to get what you want and keep getting what you want is to be the best and stay the best.
 The way to do that looks very different than what we think: working anxiously till exhaustion hurts more than helps.
-Building intuition well is a delicate art that effort alone does not guarantee.
-The path is counterintuitive and more difficult than ever before, but if you tread it well, you will be unstoppable.
+Building the right intuition is a delicate art that effort alone does not guarantee.

+- The path is counterintuitive.
+- The path is difficult.
+- If you tread it well, you will be unstoppable.

 ---